-The Capital Litigation Bureau prosecutes first degree murder cases in which the State is seeking to impose the death penalty.
-Other types of homicide cases are assigned to appropriate specialists in the County Attorney's Family Violence, Vehicular Crimes, Drug Enforcement, Gang, Repeat Offender, Special Crimes, or Criminal Trial Division bureaus.
+The Capital Litigation Bureau prosecutes first-degree murder cases in which the State is seeking to impose the death penalty.
+Other types of homicide cases are assigned to appropriate specialists in the County Attorney's Family Violence Bureau, Vehicular Crimes Bureau, Drug Enforcement Bureau, Gang Bureau, Repeat Offender Bureau, Special Crimes Bureau, or the Criminal Trial Division.
 All homicide prosecutors combine the latest technology in forensic science and courtroom presentation with aggressive prosecution and trial experience to bring offenders to justice.

 Forensic Facial Reconstruction